robvin/walleon/README.md

 ## More
 ### Client lints and fixes files
 ```
-npm run lint --prefix client
+npm run lint
 ```

 ### Publish
-Publish contents of `/client/dist` folder in the public folder of your web server.
+Publish contents of `/walleon/build` folder in the public folder of your web server.

 ### Customize configuration
 See [Configuration Reference](https://cli.vuejs.org/config/).